translate

 Just telling someone to do something doesn't imply they know how to do it.
 Although we would want to hire healthy employees, we can't be sure of people's coping mechanisms until the moment arrives.
 As leaders, will we model the teamwork we expect?

 I have studied Principles in Nonprofits, Multicultural Issues in Human Services, Research Methods for Human Services, History of Modern Philosophy, Community Change in Human Services, Multicultural Psychology, and Philosophy of Social Work.
-I know some things.
-But by no means am I an expert.
+I know some things I fear they should have known.
 We all need to continue to learn and grow.
 I’ve learned that I can’t trust management at my job.
 I’ve learned that for PAF, “as long it takes” translates to “by whatever means it takes.”
 This might seem great, but it’s full of brokenness like the internal fallacies they’ve given sway to.
 So long story short, I’ve decided to go back to school in hopes of one day taking over my HR’s job…Do you think they’ll cover some of my cost?
 (It’s in the handbook.)

 *For information on this logical fallacy here are some resources to better explain